Last Updated on October 4, 2024

 - The individual must have executive, managerial or specialized knowledge capacity.

-- The executive or manager has been employed in that position for one continuous year in the three years preceding the filing of the petition.
+- The executive or manager worked in that position continuously for one year within the three years before filing the petition.

 The intended U.S. office will support an executive or managerial position within one year of the approved petition.